 The CPUC staff requested the same information for PG&E's San Francisco activities as it had requested for PG&E's SJVPA and Marin County activities.
-The information below updates the amounts that were included in the first quarter report which covered the January 1, 2007 to April 30, 2010 timeframe.
+Through May, PG&E's 2011 below-the-line expenditures in San Francisco's CCA service area totaled \$25,936.